-Chinese immigrant communities in Penang and Singapore brought over the tradition of religious processions from their native land, and the parades quickly grew in importance and flamboyance, spawning large floats and a growing number of participants.
-Things tended to get out of hand; Chingay parades disrupted the flow of traffic and trade, and at the dawn of the 20th century, Chingay was abolished in Singapore.
+Chinese immigrant communities in Penang and Singapore brought over the tradition of religious processions from their native land, and the parades quickly grew in importance and flamboyance.
+Things got out of hand; parades disrupted the flow of traffic and trade, and at the dawn of the 20th century, Chingay was abolished in Singapore.

 Getting to the Chingay Parade in Singapore - Directions to the Pit Building

 To get to the Chingay parade, you can go to Marina Bay by riding the MRT and disembarking at the Promenade MRT Station (CC4/DT15), then take Exit A to make the five-minute walk to the Pit Building.
-For more on Singapore's convenient commuter system, read our article on Riding Singapore's MRT and Buses with the EZ-Link Card, or read about Singapore's transportation.
+For more on Singapore's convenient commuter system, read our article on Riding Singapore's MRT and Buses with the EZ-Link Card.

 Chingay tickets can be purchased from SISTIC (sistic.com.sg), and cost between SGD 28 to SGD 60.
 For more information, visit the Chingay website: chingay.org.sg.